Å·ÖÞ±Í¶×¢µØÖ·_Ã÷ÉýÌåÓý-¾º²Ê×ãÇò±È·ÖÍÆ¼ö

 The majority of our students are graduates with a B.Sc. in physics, a B.Sc./B.Eng. in electrical engineering, a B.Sc./B.Eng. in optoelectronics, or similar degrees.
 However, we are open to considering applicants from other disciplines who have a strong motivation to enter the field of photonics.

 Regardless of their previous study program, all applicants should have a profound knowledge of fundamental physics, mathematics, and electromagnetic theory.
 Detailed knowledge of optics is not an essential prerequisite to enter the M.Sc.
-Photonics program, since this will be the subject of our teaching.
+Photon Science and Technology program, since this will be the subject of our teaching.
 Nonetheless, existing experience in the field of optics can be helpful for an efficient study process.

 Applicants must successfully complete a three-stage qualification assessment process: 1.
-Online application, 2.- Online interview, 3.
+Online application, 2.- Online test, 3.
 Interview.
 Details you can find here: https://photonics.maxplanckschools.org/application?

 • Proof of language proficiency